Powerlearnproject/se-assignment-day-2-git-and-github-KamungeD/README.md

 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?

-Version control is used to keep track of changes and
+Version control is used to keep track of changes on projects and Github is a platform that allows developers to host and collaborate on Git repositories.

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?

 After setting up a Github account and clicking the add repository button, a unique name should be set for the repository, an optional description for what the repo is about, choosing whether the repo is publicly visible or private, and choosing whether or not to add a README file, a .gitignore file and a license.
 The most important decision in the process is about whether the repo is public or private.

 ## Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?